port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/dashboard-page.md

 <br/><br/>

-To resize a widget, hover over its side until the blue bar appears, then drag it left/right:
+To resize a widget, hover over one of its sides until the blue bar appears, then drag it to expand/shrink:

 <img src='/img/software-catalog/pages/widgetResizeExample.png' width='70%' />